bzporta/Speech-To-Text/readme.txt

 -BIG PROJECT: sending messages (e.g. emails)
 -playing music from Spotify or some other music playing services -better page layout
--take memos and save them in an .txt file
+-take memos and save them in a .txt file
 ***
 ***
 ***